May 5, 20253 min readGuides

 }

-// On cdn server: add response header
+// On the CDN/server: add response header

 // Access-Control-Allow-Origin: *